MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

  * */etc/sysconfig/hadoop\** (or */etc/default/hadoop\**)
  * */etc/cron.d/hadoop-\** (only when explicit key refresh or restarts are requested)
  * */usr/local/sbin/yellowmanager* (not needed, only when administrator manager script is requested by `features`)
+ * */etc/init.d/hadoop-hdfs-nfs3* (if exists, for *version=3*)
 * Alternatives:
- * alternatives are used for */etc/hadoop/conf* in Cloudera
+ * alternatives are used for */etc/hadoop/conf*
- * this module switches to the new alternative by default, so the Cloudera original configuration can be kept intact
+ * this module switches to the new alternative by default, so the original configuration can be kept intact
 * Services:
  * only requested Hadoop services are setup and started
  * HDFS: namenode, journalnode, datanode, zkfc, nfs, httpfs